ArsamAryandoust/PowerFoundationModels/README.md

 All datasets are provided on Hugging Face Hub and ready to be downloaded and parsed into our standardized data format with training, validation and testing splits using our `ai4climate` Python package.
-To get started, install the ai4climate Python package, if you have not already:
+Install package:

 ```bash
 pip install ai4climate